A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Introduction

 Building on this fundamental aspect, we define \emph{conditional} message passing neural networks, which extend traditional ones by a conditional message passing paradigm: every node representation is conditional on a source node and a query relation, which allows for computing pairwise node representations.
 This framework strictly contains NBFNets and allows for a systematic treatment of various other models.
 Through a careful study of this framework, we can explain the conceptual differences between different models along with their respective expressive power.

 Our contributions can be summarized as follows:

-\begin{enumerate} [$\bullet$,leftmargin=2em] \item We introduce \emph{conditional} message passing neural networks which encode representations of nodes $v$ conditioned on a (source) node $u$ and a query relation $q$, yielding pairwise node representations.
-We discuss the model design space, including a discussion on different initialization regimes (closely related to labeling trick~\cite{LabelingTrick}), and define a condition for an initialization function to satisfy to yield pairwise node representations. \item We define a relational Weisfeiler-Leman algorithm, and prove that \emph{conditional} message passing neural networks can match the expressive power of this algorithm.
-This study reveals interesting insights about NBFNets, suggesting that their strong empirical performance is precisely due to the expressive power, which can be matched by other instances of this framework. \item Viewing \emph{conditional} message passing neural networks as classifiers over pairs of nodes, we give a logical characterization based on a subclass of binary formulas from the guarded fragment of first order logic with three variables and counting.
-This provides us with a declarative and well-studied formal counterpart of the framework. \item We conduct an experimental analysis to verify the impact of various model choices, particularly pertaining to initialization, history, and message computation functions, empirically validating our theoretical findings. \end{enumerate}
+\begin{enumerate} [$\bullet$,leftmargin=*] \item We introduce \emph{conditional} message passing neural networks which encode representations of nodes $v$ conditioned on a (source) node $u$ and a query relation $q$, yielding pairwise node representations.
+We discuss the model design space, including a discussion on different initialization regimes and the presence of global readout functions in each layer of the network.

+\item We define a relational Weisfeiler-Leman algorithm (building on similar works such as \citet{wl-relational}), and prove that \emph{conditional} message passing neural networks can match the expressive power of this algorithm.
+This study reveals interesting insights about NBFNets, suggesting that their strong empirical performance is precisely due to the expressive power, which can be matched by other instances of this framework. \item Viewing \emph{conditional} message passing neural networks (with or without global readouts) as classifiers over pairs of nodes, we give logical characterizations of their expressive power based on formulas definable in some \emph{binary} variants of \emph{graded modal logic} ~\cite{DBLP:journals/sLogica/Rijke00, extended-modal}.
+This provides us with a declarative and well-studied formal counterpart of C-MPNNs. \item We conduct an experimental analysis to verify the impact of various model choices, particularly pertaining to initialization, history, message computation, and global readout functions.
+We also conduct both inductive and transductive experiments on various real-world datasets, empirically validating our theoretical findings. \end{enumerate}